gatsbyjs/gatsby/docs/docs/validating-plugin-options.md

 title: Validating plugin options
 ---

 To help users [configure plugins](/docs/configuring-usage-with-plugin-options/) correctly, a plugin can optionally define a schema to enforce a type for each option.
-When users of the plugin pass configuration options, Gatsby will validate that the options match the schema.
+When users use a plugin, Gatsby will validate that the provided options match the schema.

 ## How to define an options schema

-To define their options schema, plugins export a [`pluginOptionsSchema`](/docs/node-apis/#pluginOptionsSchema) from the `gatsby-node.js`.
+To define their options schema, plugins export a [`pluginOptionsSchema`](/docs/node-apis/#pluginOptionsSchema) from their `gatsby-node.js`.
 This function gets passed an instance of [Joi](https://joi.dev) to define the schema with.

 For example, consider the following plugin called `gatsby-plugin-console-log`: